-The conferences present and discuss issues which are common in our industry.
-They always take place virtually.
-During an afternoon, impulse presentations alternate themselves with breakout discussions in an interactive workshop-style conference.
-Talent Teams will join the discussion groups together with EIIL Alumni and graduating students from European student organisations (potential employees).
+Each half-day online conference explores issues facing future leaders in our industry.
+Short impulse presentations provide stimulus to breakout discussions in an interactive workshop-style format.

+Talent Teams join discussion groups together with EIIL Alumni and graduating students from European student organisations (potential employees) to share experiences and opinions on the conference theme and to extend their business networks.

-Conferences are organised by a multi-company steering committee of EIIL Alumni.
+Conferences are organised by a multi-company steering committee of EIIL Alumni and Student Organisation representatives.